 CMCA Standards of Professional Conduct

-Community Association Managers International Certification Board (CAMICB) requires a Certified Manager of Community Associations (CMCA) to adhere to a high standard of ethical conduct.
-CMCA certificants must comply with the Standards of Professional Conduct, which govern their professional activities.
+The Community Association Managers International Certification Board (CAMICB) requires a Certified Manager of Community Associations (CMCA) to comply with the Standards of Professional Conduct, which govern their professional activities.

 - Be knowledgeable, act, and encourage clients to act in accordance with any and all federal, state, and local laws applicable to community association management and operations.

-- Not knowingly misrepresent materials facts, make inaccurate statements or act in any fraudulent manner while representing Client Association(s) or acting as a CMCA.
+- Not knowingly misrepresent material facts, make inaccurate statements or act in any fraudulent manner while representing Client Association(s) or acting as a CMCA.

 - Promptly disclose to Client Association(s) any actual or potential conflicts of interest that may involve the manager.

 - Refuse to accept any form of gratuity or other remuneration from individuals or companies that could be viewed as an improper inducement to influence the manager.

 - Participate in continuing professional education and satisfy all requirements to maintain the CMCA.

 - Act in a manner consistent with their fiduciary duty.